My passion for gardening…

 Each year that I garden, I learn more and find easier ways to do things.
 I believe in simple gardening.
 It’s something that should not be stressful or scary.
 Mistakes are learning experiences to do things better the following year.
 I believe gardening is fun and relaxing, although physically challenging, at times.
 But the results are satisfying.

 Gardening is my passion and I absolutely love it!
-I’m currently pursuing my Master Gardener Certification and want to help you make your garden better.
-I want to get to know you and your garden.
+I’m currently pursuing my Master Gardener Certification and will be done my final course in December 2017.
+I want to get to know you and your garden and help you make it better.
 If you have any questions, I would love to hear them.
 I will do my best to answer them as simply as possible.